 On adoption of IFRS 16, the Company recognized lease liabilities in relation to certain vehicle and equipment leases which had previously been classified as operating leases under the principles of IAS 17, "Leases" ("IAS 17").
 Under the principles of the new standard, these leases have been measured at the present value of the remaining lease payments, discounted using the discount rate implicit in the lease or the Company's incremental borrowing rate as at January 1, 2019.
 The Company's incremental borrowing rate as at January 1, 2019 was approximately 5.0 percent.
-Leases with a remaining term of less than twelve months and low-value leases were excluded.
+Leases with a remaining term of less than twelve months and lowvalue leases were excluded.
 Total lease liabilities of \$0.4 million were recorded as at January 1, 2019.

 The associated right-of-use asset was measured in an amount equal to the corresponding lease liability.
 A right-of-use asset of \$0.4 million has been recognized at January 1, 2019.
-Refer to note 9 for a reconciliation of the Company's lease commitments disclosed as at December 31, 2018 with the lease obligation recognized on the Company's statement of financial position at January 1, 2019.